123usef/django-blog/README.md

 * The Admin page will contain links
 ( users, posts, categories, forbidden words ).
 When Admin clicks on the Posts Link, it would list all posts, with links to :
- *edit,
- *delete
- *create.
+ * Edit,
+ * Delete
+ * Create.
 The same will be applied to categories forbidden words.

-* When Admin clicks on Users Link
-* it would list all the users
-  in case The user is also an admin, his row will be colored red.
-Else it will be a normal row.
+* When Admin clicks on Users Link it would list all the users in case The user is also an admin, his row will be colored red.
+* Else it will be a normal row.
 Or display is Admin equals to True.
 * For normal users, there should be a button that enables the admin to either lock or unlock this user from logging into the system.
 * And for the Admin users, this button is not available So, an admin cannot lock another admin.